BeardedDonut/IR-Twitter-Crawler/README.md

 # IR-Twitter-Crawler
-This project was implemented for Information Retrieval Project course so it wont receive regular updates and it is as it is. :D
+This application was implemented as the project of the Information Retrieval course so it wont receive regular updates and it is as it is. :D

 ## Project Description:
 This is a crawler project which crawls the twitter and searches for the restaurant's among tweets.